 - 5 1/2 to 6 cups flour (all-purpose)

 - 1 large egg white (room temperature, lightly beaten)

-- Knead on a lightly floured surface, adding more flour if necessary, or knead with dough hook in a stand mixer until dough is soft and smooth, about 2 to 4 minutes.
+- Knead on a lightly floured surface, adding more flour if necessary, or knead with the dough hook in a stand mixer until dough is soft and smooth about 2 to 4 minutes.
 Cover and let rest 6 minutes.